Configuration — Signet Docs

 • $SIGNET_PATH — active Signet workspace path

 For safety, user-derived tokens ($SESSION_KEY, $PROJECT, $TRANSCRIPT) are intended for args/env substitution.
-Keep bin and cwd fixed (or use trusted $SIGNET_PATH / $AGENT_ID), so command path resolution is not driven by transcript/session metadata.
+Keep bin and cwd fixed, or use only trusted $SIGNET_PATH / $AGENT_ID there.

 Example: